lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline3.md

 ### AutoKeras

-AutoKeras is used for deep learning model selection specifically.
-No matter your data is a classification or a regression problem, it will try to build an optimal neural network for you, which is cool!
-It is built upon Keras Tuner, [the HPO tool used at Queen Lotus' site][1], therefore it accepts parameters used in Keras Tuner.
+AutoKeras specializes in deep learning model selection.
+Whether your data involves classification or regression, it automatically builds an optimal neural network, which is pretty cool!
+It is built upon Keras Tuner, [the HPO tool used at Lotus Queen][1].

 #### Regression with AutoKeras